The American Society of Church History fosters and honors

 Frank S. and Elizabeth D. Brewer Prize – $2,500

-The Frank S. and Elizabeth D. Brewer Prize honors outstanding scholarship in church history by a first-time author.
+The Frank S. and Elizabeth D. Brewer Prize annually honors outstanding scholarship in the history of Christianity by a first-time author.

 The 2018 Frank S. and Elizabeth D. Brewer Prize is awarded to Ronit Stahl, Assistant Professor of History at University of California, Berkeley, for her book Enlisting Faith: How The Military Chaplaincy Shaped Religion and State in Modern America (Harvard University Press, 2017)